NeowayLabs/terraform-modules/azure/modules/linux-vm/README.md

  - default: "bootstrap"

 #### ssh_key
 Description: Path to the public key to be used for ssh access to the VM.
-Only used with non-Windows vms and can be left as-is even if using Windows vms.
-If specifying a path to a certification on a Windows machine to provision a linux vm use the / in the path versus backslash. e.g. c:/home/id_rsa.pub
  - default: "~/.ssh/id_rsa.pub"

 #### vm_size